-- the Licence Conditions; and - the Eco Choice Aotearoa programme's brand kit which includes examples of keyline art for reproduction of the Label
+- the Eco Choice Aotearoa programme's brand kit which includes examples of keyline art for reproduction of the Label; and - the Licence Conditions.

 Any advertising must conform to the relevant requirements in this specification, in the Licence Conditions and in the keyline art.